Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Bruise

-• Bleeding (in open fracture) [1][2]
+• Bleeding (with open fracture) [1][2]

 A patient with a fracture may also experience nausea and dizziness.[3]